mikehoren/step-navigation/README.md

 Usage
 -----

 The input for the create() method expects an array of steps with subarrays when you wish to fork the paths into two or more different paths.
-Below are examples input arrays.
+Below are example input arrays.

 ```javascript
 const STEP1 = 'a'